GATEWAY DANCESPORT FESTIVAL MEMORIAL DAY WEEKEND MAY 25 & 26, 2019

 -- The rules make sense and are easy to follow -- It runs well and on time -- Large heats -- Fair playing field -- Good music -- Multiple chances to dance and lastly, -- Fun to compete in and fun to watch

 As Gateway DanceSport Festival is not affiliated with any organization and thus is not beholden to follow any of their rules and regulations, Gateway will be able take the best from each organization and make this competition unique and great.
 By allowing everyone to compete, regardless of membership status, Gateway invites all couples to enter, thus increasing the number of couples dancing.
 The second way that Gateway hopes to increase entries is by changing the definition of a couple.
-At Gateway, a couple is two people dancing together, this couple can be same-gender, cisgender, or gender fluid.
+At Gateway, a couple is two people dancing together, regardless of gender identity.

 The other major rule that most competitions must follow, that Gateway won’t, is costuming.
 All dancers should be dressed in age-appropriate and style-appropriate attire.
 The attire should be tasteful and cover all the areas of the body that should be covered.